wongking1994/pima-indians-diabetes/README.md

 Author: Dilan Fernando <dilan.fd@gmail.com>
+Source: Machine Learning Mastery.

-In here I am documenting the various steps involved with the typical modeling of a data problem using Deep Learning.
+In here I am documenting the various steps involved in the typical modeling of a data problem using Deep Learning.
 See the attached jupyter-notebook for details.